LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Adding Content to PDFs
 ======================

-In Lasso 9, there are several different types of data that can be added to a PDF file.
+There are several different types of data that can be added to a PDF file.
 Many of these types are first defined as objects using methods such as `pdf_text`, `pdf_list`, `pdf_image`, `pdf_table`, or `pdf_barcode` and then added to a pdf_doc object using the `pdf_doc->add` member method.
 Each type is described separately in subsequent sections of this chapter.

 .. member:: pdf_doc->add(elm, ...)